D8-X/d8x-cli/README.md

   </details>
 - Get access to your domain name server, you will have to create A-name entries once you have the IP addresses of the servers available
 - You can use Linux (or a Linux Virtual Machine) or Mac to run the CLI.
-When running on Mac, additional installations are required
+Setup the CLI as directed below.

 ## Before You Start The CLI